Diplomatic history of World War I: Greece

 One of the goals of Allied diplomacy in 1915 was to flip Greece from neutrality to support.
-Its location was ideal for operations in the Balkans against Austria, and against Turkey.
+Its location was ideal for operations in the Balkans against Austria, and Turkey.
 The Allies offered tempting gains, including Greek control of southern Albania, Cyprus, and Smyrna.
 The Greek government was deeply divided.
-King Constantine I expected Germany would win, and the government of Prime Minister Eleftherios Venizelos expected the Allies would win.
-Both sides agreed that the success and expansion of Greece depended on the winner.
+Though both sides agreed that the success and expansion of Greece depended on the winner, King Constantine I, considered by many to be a Germaphile, expected the Central Powers would ultimately prevail, in contrast the government under liberal Prime Minister Eleftherios Venizelos expected an Allies victory.
 Greece remained neutral.
-In 1915 Venizelos offered an alliance with the Allies with control of Constantinople its reward.
-Russia vetoed the Greek proposal because its main war goal was to control the Straits, and take control of Constantinople, And it had the support of the British and French.
-Venizelos was forced to resign but parliamentary elections in June 1915 brought him back to power.
+In 1915, Venizelos offered an alliance with the Allies in exchange for control of Constantinople.
+This proposal was vetoed by Russia as one of their main war goal was to finally gain control over the Bosporus Straits, including Constantinople.
+Venizelos was initially forced to resign but returned to power only months later following his party's success in the June 1915 parliamentary elections.